 Supportive information and helpful hints for young fathers

-- Currently, if you are working, there is no paid Paternity Leave available.
-However, 2 weeks paid Paternity Leave will be introduced in January 2016.
-There is Parental Leave, but it is unpaid.
-Each parent is entitled to 14 weeks unpaid Parental Leave that must be taken before the child is 8 (or 16 if the child has a disability).
+If you are working, there is two weeks Paternity Leave available, which your employer will pay you for depending on your contract.
+There is also Parental Leave, but it is unpaid.
+Each parent is entitled to 18 weeks unpaid Parental Leave that must be taken before the child is 8 (or 16 if the child has a disability).